-More or Less Faithful Christian Reflections on Life
+More or Less Faithful Reflections on the Bible and Living as Christians

 Cameron Lee and James Furrow,Preparing Couples for Love and Marriage: A Pastor’s Resource (Abingdon Press, 2013).
 Jim and I have put together a reproducible resource that pastors (and others) can use to begin a ministry of premarital preparation.
 Chapters teach pastors how to help couples manage potentially revealing conversations about their expectations regarding such topics as money and raising kids.

 Cameron Lee and Kurt Fredrickson, That Their Work Will Be a Joy: Understanding and Coping with the Challenges of Ministry (Cascade Books, 2012).
 Kurt is the director of the D. Min. program at Fuller–and we went to high school together.
 The book reflects a shared passion to help pastors deal with the stress of ministry.
 We’ve written the book not only for pastors, but for church leaders and seminarians, and have included a collection of letters to the reader written by some of our friends in ministry.

 Cameron Lee, Unexpected Blessing: Living the Countercultural Reality of the Beatitudes(InterVarsity Press, 2004, out of print; available as a free pdf downloadhere).
 This one was my favorite to write.
 It’s an examination of the Beatitudes, those odd statements of blessing at the beginning of the Jesus’ Sermon on the Mount–and how what Jesus teaches there challenges our cherished cultural values.
 A guide for group study is included at the end.